-Unless specifically directed otherwise, all papers must be filed in the civil business office of the appropriate
+Unless specifically directed otherwise, all papers must be filed in the civil business office of the appropriate division.

 - A. Forms.
 Photocopies or computer generated duplicates of Judicial Council and court forms may be used only if the copies are clear, legible, easily readable, the same color as the original, and submitted on the same type of paper (e.g., NCR). - B. Conformed Copies.
 The court will conform only one copy of each original submitted for filing.
 If conformed copies are to be returned by mail or messenger, a stamped, self-addressed envelope or messenger slip must be included.

-C. Proofs of Service.
+Conformed copies that do not include a means of return will be retained in the pick-up box of the Civil Business Office and recycled after thirty days without pick-up. - C. Proofs of Service.
 Proofs of service must be signed by the person who actually accomplished the service.
 Where forms of service involve more than one component, declarations must be signed by each person completing a component.
 For example, substituted service of summons is often accomplished by one person doing the substituted service in the field while another completes the service by mailing the copies to the named defendant.
 In that case, declarations must be signed by each.

 (Adopted 1/1/1998; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2009)
+1/1/2006; Rev. 1/1/2009; Rev. 1/1/2015)